 7. “Calm down.”

 If you’ve ever been told to calm down, then you know that it’s not only unhelpful, but it makes me feel like I’m doing something wrong.
 I’m already upset, and by saying this, you’ve just made me feel worse.
 Instead, try helping me to calm down by putting your arms around me, holding my hand, or sitting with me until I’m ready to talk.

 Just like you, I cry to process my emotions (even the happy ones).
 Just because we don’t cry about the same things doesn’t make either one of our reactions any more or less valid than the other.
 I admit, I do cry a lot, but that’s the only way I know how to get it out of my system, so I can move through the healing process.
 It’s who I am and how I work things out.

 Having emotions has nothing to do with one’s maturity level.
 If I were screaming at the top of my lungs and throwing things like a five year old, then sure.
 You, however, are insulting and belittling my character to dismiss me – and that is blatantly disrespectful and childish.
 Being an adult means we respect and listen to one another, so let’s do that.

 Understanding Highly Sensitive People

 These are some of the top things to avoid saying to an HSP, because most of these comments come from a lack of understanding how a highly sensitive person processes stimuli.
 HSPs are reasonable people, even though it may not always feel that way to others.
-Try to imagine yourself in our place, though.
-Imagine a time when you cried or felt deeply upset, regardless of the reason.
-What did you need from your friends or family?

 What you should say to a highly sensitive friend or family member in need: